typemill/typemill/readme.md

 # About TYPEMILL

 TYPEMILL is a small flat file cms created for editors and writers.
-It provides a author-friendly dashboard and a visual-block-editor for markdown based on vue.js.
+It provides an author-friendly dashboard and a visual-block-editor for markdown based on vue.js.
 Use TYPEMILL for manuals, documentations, web-books and similar publications.
 The website http://typemill.net itself is an example for TYPEMILL.

 ![TYPEMILL Screenshot](https://typemill.net/media/tm-demo.gif)